Heavy fighter: United States

-The US military never officially designated an aircraft as a "heavy fighter," but from the 1930s through to the immediate post-WWII period there were a slew of American designs that were twin-engined, relatively heavy in weight, and designed in-line with other nations’ heavy fighter philosophy.
+The US military never officially designated an aircraft as a "heavy fighter," but from the 1930s through to the immediate post-WWII period there were a slew of American designs that were twin-engined, relatively heavy in weight, and designed in line with other nations’ heavy fighter philosophy.

 During the late 1930s, Bell Aircraft of the United States designed the YFM-1 Airacuda "bomber destroyer".
-Very large and heavily armed, the Airacuda was plagued with design flaws; only 13 prototypes were built, none of which participated in World War II.
+The design was heavily armed, particularly for a pre-WWII design, mounting two 37 mm M4 cannons as her primary armament along with two .30 in M1919 Browning machine guns and two .50 in M2 Browning heavy machine guns for defense.
+A very large and unique airframe, the Airacuda was plagued with design flaws; only 13 prototypes were built, none of which participated in World War II.

-The US would enter WWII with arguably one of the most effective heavy fighters in history, the Lockheed P-38 Lightning.
-It was designed as a twin-engine bomber interceptor to climb quickly and carry heavy armament at high speed, with the lighter Bell P-39 Airacobra meeting the single-engine version of the same requirement.
-An advanced design, the P-38 performed best in the Pacific theater where its long-range proved a pivotal advantage.
+The US would enter WWII with one of the most effective heavy fighters in history, the Lockheed P-38 Lightning.
+It was ostensibly designed as a twin-engine bomber interceptor to climb quickly and carry heavy armament at high speed, with the lighter Bell P-39 Airacobra meeting the single-engine version of the same requirement.
+An advanced design crewed by a lone pilot, the P-38 performed best in the Pacific theater where its long-range proved a pivotal advantage.
 This range allowed a team of sixteen early P-38 models to intercept and kill Japanese Admiral Isoroku Yamamoto while he was traveling aboard a transport aircraft.
 The P-38 proved adaptable enough to undertake multiple roles including escort fighter, reconnaissance (as the F-4 and F-5 variants of which over 1,200 were built), night fighter (as the radar-equipped P-38M variant), and as a fighter-bomber.
 In the escort fighter role, the P-38 accompanied Boeing B-17 Flying Fortress raids deep into German-held Europe.
 The P-38 and the much lighter North American P-51 Mustang were the first two American fighters over Berlin in March 1944.